anoopsarkar/nlp-class/faq.md

     * There's a marking irregularity on my final or some other piece of work.
 *  The marking scheme is fixed.
 If you did badly on a midterm, you can't weight the final more heavily.

+## Disclaimers about this web page

+* All course information on this web page is tentative and could be in error.
+It can also change at any time.
+Confirm crucial dates or information with me in person during class.
+Double check with SFU calendar or schedule information for official class times and final exams time and location.
+* Students are expected to attend all classes: announcements about assigned readings, homeworks and exams will be made available at the start of each class.
+Such announcements may not be made on this web page, so don't rely on information here instead of attending class.
+* Lecture notes or other materials put up on this web page are only additional material and not an alternative to the readings assigned.
+Only reading the lecture notes will not be enough to prepare for the homeworks or the exams.